Why women should eat less, move more and consider wearing transdermal patches during menopause

 It has been reported that HRT (like the contraceptive pill) can increase a woman’s risk of developing deep vein thrombosis (DVT).

-Before making the decision to take HRT, each woman would be wise to
+Before making the decision to take HRT, each woman would be wise to consult her doctor.

 Professor Lesley Campbell (Director of the St. Vincent’s Diabetes Centre and senior clinical researcher at Garvan) and Associate Professor Katherine Samaras (Head of Garvan’s Clinical Diabetes Research Group) conducted a trial in 1999 on the effects of HRT on women at menopause4.
 They found that HRT prevented gain in abdominal fat mass.
 Essentially this explained why diabetic postmenopausal women, not using oestrogen replacement, increased their risk of developing cardiovascular problems.
 Prior to menopause, their own oestrogen had kept their risk lower.
 A similar study exists in non-diabetic women.